pjha1994/OnlineU/README.md

 ## Todo:
 * Courses
+  * Record tasks as completed when a user opens them
+  * Show course progress on course page, homepage, profile
   * Show completed courses on user profile
 * Majors
   * Allow courses to be added to the major via admin page